-In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40).
+In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40).
 The standard aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is considered a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
 The standard also requires the entity to expense the capitalized implementation costs of a hosting arrangement over the term of the hosting arrangement and present the expense related to the capitalized implementation costs in the same line item in the statement of income as the fees associated with the hosting arrangement.
-The Company adopted the standard in the first quarter of 2020 and the standard was implemented using the prospective method.
-The Company's adoption of ASU 2018-15 did not have a material impact on the consolidated financial statements.
+The standard is effective for interim periods and fiscal years beginning after December 15, 2019 with early adoption permitted.
+The standard may be implemented using either the retrospective or prospective method.
+The Company does not anticipate that there will be a material impact on the consolidated financial statements as a result of adopting the standard and that it expects to adopt the standard in the first quarter of 2020 utilizing a prospective method.
+The Company will continue to evaluate the impact of the new standard through its adoption.